ibanFR/PensionContribution-TestDesign-Kata/README.md

 -----
 I find it odd that an employee does not have an attribute for their employee id there are some warnings on the initial kata code

+* What general advice would you give for designing tests to ensure the failure messages are useful for finding bugs?
+- starting your test cases with the word "should" will help you thinking in the expected system behavior
+- add a relevant message to the assertions

+* Are there any kinds of bugs your unit tests will not be able to expose?
+- Don't think so :)